sja-thedude/sample-website1/README.md

-# hello-world

 Hi Guys!!
 I love coding..
 So decided to start github...

 Here...
-I have started with adding one of my sample project using a template.
+I have started with adding first sample project.